Can Amazon Kindle Make Travelling Easier For Bookworms?

-An e-book reader serve as a perfect companion for most bookworm travellers.
+An e-book reader serves as a perfect companion for most bookworm travellers.

-There are several of those on the market but Muchmor Canada Magazine analyzes the Amazon Kindle which has repeatedly been named best e-book reader by companies like Consumer Reports.
+There are several of those on market but Muchmor Canada Magazine analyse the Amazon Kindle which has repeatedly been named best e-book reader by companies like Consumer Reports.

 All models can be found in the new graphite finish and are available with Amazon’s Whispernet technology which together with Wi-Fi networks allows instant searching and downloading using their Kindle book store.

 Muchmor Canada Magazine tested the Kindle to determine if it really was as good as everyone says.